 Many kayakers will leave scupper plugs in all the time.
 Others will carry them along since they take up little room and plug the scupper holes when needed.

-If you’re in rougher or choppy waters, getting your kayak out through the surf, you’ll definitely want to have the scupper plugs pulled.
-By having the scupper holes open, any water breaking over your kayak will exit through the holes!
+If you’re in rougher or choppy waters and need to get your kayak out through the surf, you’ll definitely want to have the scupper plugs pulled.
+With the scupper holes open, any water breaking over your kayak will exit through the holes!

 What if Water Gets Into My Kayak?